erh31/HALL-MADA-project/R/analysis-code/README.md

 audio-features - contains code/files for analysis of audio features using a general additive model

-ML.R - contains code for analysis using regression ml models
+machine-learning - contains code/files for analysis of year predicted by audio features using several ml models

+Run in any order after processing code.